StephenMCode/Calculator/README.md

 - MR: Recall the value stored in memory
 - MC: Clear the memory
 - Memory indicator (M): Appears when a value is stored in memory

+### History Display

+The calculator includes a history panel that:
+- Displays all calculations performed in the current session
+- Shows the most recent calculations at the top
+- Includes both the expression and the result
+- Allows scrolling through previous calculations
+- Persists until the application is closed

 ## License